-SPEA Bloomington students are asked to complete an online graduation application after they've registered for their final semester of coursework--final spring semester for May, June, or August grads, final fall semester for December grads.
-May, June and August grads are asked to comply with a December 1 deadline, December grads with a May 1 deadline.
+SPEA Bloomington students are asked to complete an online graduation application after they've registered for their final semester of coursework--final spring semester for May or July graduates, final fall semester for December graduates.
+May or July graduates are asked to comply with a December 1 deadline, December graduates with a May 1 deadline.
 The online graduation application is available each semester for a limited time.

-The graduation application link is available online or by contacting the SPEA Undergraduate Programs Office at 812.855.0635.
+The graduation application link is available online.
+For questions, please contact the SPEA Undergraduate Programs Office at 812.855.0635.

 In Indianapolis, the graduation application should be completed by September 10 for December graduation, or January 10 for May or August graduation.
-The SPEA graduation application is found online or by visiting SPEA Student Services.
+The SPEA graduation application is available online or by visiting SPEA Student Services.
 Further information can be found on the SPEA-IUPUI bulletin at http://bulletin.iupui.edu/.